 Social Media Crisis Management

-Whether a crisis occurs online or off, you can expect a social media response from your customers.
-In fact, studies show that 80% of customers use social media to engage with a brand.
+Whether a crisis occurs online or IRL, you can expect a social media response from your customers.
+And they expect to hear from you immediately.
+72% of CCOs/CMOs say that stakeholders expect immediate action in a crisis.

 Benefits of Social Media Crisis Management